ezriharmusial/LastMessengerS/src/lib/md-collections/artists/chuzzykeys.md

   - Afro-Pop
 wishes: to be consistent with whatever one does
 solution: by seeing more creativity in one-self
-actions: practicing and listening to music every day
 motivation: moods and emotions
 influences: came from gospel music and popular artists and today listens mostly to Afrobeat, Hip Hop, R&B and Highlife